space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 Viruses should only very rarely be beneficial.
 They should be something that the crew should be aware of however.
 Viral symptoms would be generated based on the mutation point buy system with low cost mutations being most common.
 Ideally these symptoms would be assigned a severity as well.
 Symptoms should not manifest until at least a fifth of the virus lifetime has passed in the carrier.
 The point buy for a virus symptom severity should operate on a weighted bell curve, where very low severity symptoms (sometimes positive symptoms) are unlikely to happen, mild to moderate symptoms should be common, and severe symptoms should be uncommon.
 When a virus jumps species, the severity should be bumped up by one or two equivalent levels to make the event impactful (assuming this scale is working on a 0-5 scale).
-The originator species may have a minor cough while the reciever species might be literally coughing up their lungs for example.
+The originator species may have a minor cough while the receiving species might be literally coughing up their lungs for example.
 For the sake of simplicity in this doc, symptoms will be on a severity scale of 0-5.

 * Benign: The default virus state.
 Doesn't do anything.
 Cannot be removed.
 Functions as a time delay for other symptoms.
 * Runny Nose/Feels Funny: Basically doesn't do anything but let the carrier know they have something with an occasional popup.
-At higher levels, this can manifest into diziness, drowsiness or breathing difficulty.
+At higher levels, this can manifest into dizziness, drowsiness or breathing difficulty.
 * Coughing/Sneezing: Makes the carrier cough or sneeze intermittently, creates an invisible area of effect for the virus to cause infection if it has a contact or airborne infection type.
 Should not generate an AOE if the individual is wearing a sterile mask.
 Severe cough can include coughing blood, and would cause minor bloodloss.
 No effect for no severity.
 * Dizziness: Applies the drunk effect to the carrier, more severe symptoms can apply a move debuff.
 No severity makes the carrier immune to drunkeness.
 * Breathing Difficulty: Makes the infected take a sliding scale of airloss damage proportional to the severity.
 No severity can slightly reduce the airloss damage the carrier receives from the environment.
 Carrier should gasp at a regular interval with this symptom.